apache/airflow/UPDATING.md

 To allow the Airflow UI to use the API, the previous default authorization backend `airflow.api.auth.backend.deny_all` is changed to `airflow.api.auth.backend.session`, and this is automatically added to the list of API authorization backends if a non-default value is set.

+### BaseOperatorLink's `get_link` method changed to take a `ti_key` keyword argument

+In v2.2 we "deprecated" passing an execution date to XCom.get methods, but there was no other option for operator links as they were only passed an execution_date.

+Now in 2.3 as part of Dynamic Task Mapping (AIP-42) we will need to add map_index to the XCom row to support the "reduce" part of the API.

+In order to support that cleanly we have changed the interface for BaseOperatorLink to take an TaskInstanceKey as the `ti_key` keyword argument (as execution_date + task is no longer unique for mapped operators).

+The existing signature will be detected (by the absence of the `ti_key` argument) and continue to work.

 ## Airflow 2.2.4

 ### Smart sensors deprecated